burgwyn/DATA601-HW1/README.md

 ## Data Cleaning

 The primary tasks for data cleaning for this project revolved around casting data types - floats to ints and strings to datetime.
+Some fields required null values filled.

+The secondary cleaning tasks were associated with determining the status of the service requests.
+There are two status fields -  `SERVICEORDERSTATUS` and `STATUS_CODE`.
+The fields were explored and normalized into a new field, `STATUS`, before removing in-progress, void and other states which to goal of establishing a clear OPEN vs CLOSED dichotomy.

-## Results
+## Analysis

 ### Volume of Requests by Ward